Feeling deflated by disharmony among your agile team members? Or uneasy about project estimations that don’t reflect true project requirements?

 5- Assign that number to the user story and move on to the next one.

-But the world is often messy and it’s possible your team will present different scores for one user story.
-This creates a dialog about complexity and accounts for each team member’s insight into potential hidden difficulties or a more efficient approach to completion.
+But the world is often messy and it’s possible your team will create high and low estimates, and present different scores for one user story.
+This creates a dialog about complexity and accounts for each team member’s insight into potential hidden difficulties, backlog items, or other items impacting a more efficient approach to completion.
 In this case, step 5 is…

 5- Each player defends their estimate, and everyone repeats steps 3 and 4 until a unanimous score is laid down.